THUDM/MCNS/README.md

 ## Introduction
-MCNS is a novel negative sampling strategy for graph embedding learning, which approximates the positive distribution with self-contrast approximation and accelerates negative sampling by Metropolis-Hastings.
-The experimental results demonstrate its robustness and superiorities.
+We systematically analyze the role of negative sampling from the perspectives of both objective and risk, and quantify that the negative sampling distribution should be positively but sub-linearly correlated to their positive sampling distribution.
+With the guidance of the theory, we propose MCNS, approximating the positive distribution with self-contrast approximation and accelerating negative sampling by Metropolis-Hastings.

 ## Preparation
 * Python 3.7